Flashback (1992 video game): Gameplay

-As a cinematic platformer, Flashback features gameplay similar to that of 1989's Prince of Persia, and Delphine's own Another World released in 1991.
-Each level spans a large number of non-scrolling screens, nearly all of which feature multiple levels of altitude – requiring the player character Conrad to jump, grab onto ledges, climb, use elevators, and drop onto lower levels.
-Conrad exhibits realistic human running speed and jumping ability, as well as realistic weakness – he will die if he falls from too great a height.
+As a cinematic platformer, Flashback features gameplay similar to that of 1989's Prince of Persia, and Delphine's Another World released in 1991.
+Each level spans many non-scrolling screens, nearly all of which feature multiple levels of altitude.
+This requires the player character Conrad to jump, grab onto ledges, climb, use elevators, and drop onto lower levels.
+Conrad exhibits realistic human running speed and jumping ability, and realistic weakness.
+He dies if he falls from a great height.

-Conrad also carries a pistol with unlimited ammunition; a force shield, which absorbs a certain number of shots before needing recharging, acting as Conrad's health (how many attacks he can survive before dying); and a portable force field with unlimited use, which can act as a temporary barrier to block enemies' shots.
+Conrad carries a pistol with unlimited ammunition; a force shield, which absorbs a certain number of shots before needing recharging, acting as Conrad's health; and a portable force field with unlimited use, which can act as a temporary barrier to block enemies' shots.

 As Conrad progresses through the game's seven levels, he is increasingly presented with spatial puzzles, requiring the player to discover how to guide him toward his destination.
 Late in the game, Conrad receives a teleportation device, and is able to progress by throwing the device and teleporting into otherwise unreachable areas.

 Plot

-In the year 2142, intelligence agent Conrad B. Hart discovers that shapeshifting aliens known as Morphs have infiltrated human society.
-He records a message to himself, but before he can warn anyone else, he is captured and his memory erased.
-He later escapes, but crash-lands his vehicle in a jungle, where the gameplay begins as he drops his recorded message.
-If the player retrieves it, it instructs Conrad to meet his friend Ian in New Washington.

-Once there, he finds Ian being attacked by police.
-After Conrad kills them, Ian uses a regenerator to restore his memories, a copy of which he had sent to Ian.
-Afterward, Conrad is determined to return to Earth.
-Ian tells him that the only way he can afford a ticket to Earth is to win one in Death Tower, a game show in which contestants fight to the death, and false papers are required for a pass.
-To pay for the forged papers, Conrad takes a series of dangerous jobs in the city.
-He finds himself continually targeted by police, who have presumably been misled by Morph infiltrators.

-Conrad wins Death Tower and travels to Earth.
-His false papers get him past the checkpoint, but the Morphs soon realize who he is and Conrad is pursued by more cops.
-He takes a taxi to the Paradise Club, which conceals the Morphs' hideout.
-He spies on three Morphs through a ceiling vent.
-They discuss their plan to conquer Earth within hours.
-Conrad falls through the vent and is taken to a prison cell.
-Soon, Morphs enter his cell to kill him.
-Conrad runs past them and picks up a discarded alien gun.
-Exploring the facility, he discovers a teleporter, and uses it to transport himself to the Morphs' home planet.